top of page

 • take medications processed by the liver (B6 can change how your body handles some medicines)

-Before considering B6 supplements, it’s worth exploring:
+Before considering B6 supplements, look at your:

 • overall protein intake (B6 works closely with protein metabolism)